 A taproot can remain as a plant’s dominant root throughout the plant’s life; this is the case with carrots, spinach, and dandelions.
-Or, in some plants the taproot can be replaced by fibrous roots—a mass of slender roots that look like string; this is the case with corn and onions.
+Or, in some plants, the taproot can be replaced by fibrous roots—a mass of slender roots that look like a string; this is the case with corn and onions.

 Some plants develop lateral or side roots—roots that branch out from the original taproot; this is the case with tomatoes.